 |Chase Sapphire Preferred® Card||2x Ultimate Rewards points per dollar spent|

-A 140% bonus on purchased LifeMiles is typically as good as it gets.
-It’s tough to go wrong buying LifeMiles for 1.375 cents each (and potentially even less when you consider the value of the points you earn for credit card spend).
+It’s tough to go wrong buying LifeMiles for under 1.35 cents each (and potentially even less when you consider the value of the points you earn for credit card spend).

 I book LifeMiles award tickets all the time, and love that they allow one-ways and don’t have carrier imposed surcharges.
 Just remember that the availability they have doesn’t always match what other programs see.

 But if you’ve been holding off on buying LifeMiles, now is the time to buy.